Why Is There Food Starvation in America?

 Going to Bed Hungry

-While the news media is packed with diet aide commercials and the latest weight loss trends for the many obese people living here, there are other people (including children!) who may be living next door or around the block who will never be concerned with having to shed excess pounds.
-Hunger and starvation is stamped upon their faces and resides deep within their belly's.
+While the news media is packed with diet aide commercials and the latest weight-loss trends for the many obese people living here, there are other people (including children!) who may be living next door or around the block who will never be concerned with having to shed excess pounds.
+Hunger and starvation are stamped upon their faces and resides deep within their bellies.

 Except for a few who are dedicated to world hunger relief, the rest of us are easily distracted and our thoughts are quickly diverted elsewhere.